Grandma (1979 film)

 Grandma (La Nona) is a 1979 Argentine comedy drama film directed by Héctor Olivera and starring Pepe Soriano, Juan Carlos Altavista and Osvaldo Terranova.

 Synopsis

-A poor Argentine family of Italian origin lives with their grandmother Carmen, known by all as "La nona" (grandma in Italian).
-Despite her advanced age, La nona eats nonstop, while the family struggles with the bills and to feed her at the same time.
-La nona brings the family to the edge of ruin, whose members begins to look for the most diverse ways to earn money and eventually get rid of the old woman.
+A poor Argentine family of Italian origin lives with their grandmother Carmen, known by all as "La Nona" (grandma in Italian).
+Despite her advanced age, La Nona eats nonstop, while the family struggles with the bills and feeding at the same time.
+La Nona brings the family to the edge of ruin, whose members begin to look for the most diverse ways to earn money and eventually get rid of the old woman.